Review 2024 Honda CB1000R

 Despite this, the engine redlines at 11,500 rpm.
 It peaks at 121.8 horsepower on the dyno, with a notable torque curve leap at 6,500 rpm.
 And because the gearing is far shorter than on the original CBR racing model, the peak speed in first gear is around 72 mph.

 The bike takes off quickly thanks to the short gearing and 1,000cc engine, with the front tire simply skimming the ground.
-Similarly, measured performance is good, but not outstanding for a literbike: The CB sprints the quarter-mile in 11.1 seconds and reaches a top speed of 128 mph.
+Similarly, measured performance is good, but not outstanding for a literbike: the CB sprints the quarter-mile in 11.1 seconds and reaches a top speed of 128 mph.

 The riding posture and ergonomics, though, reveal more about the bike's personality than the detuned Superbike engine.
 Your legs aren't tightly curled since the pegs are planted precisely beneath you, and the reach from the 32.8-inch seat height isn't as low as on many supersport motorcycles.